scieloorg/citedby/README.md

 ## Trobleshooting

-If you have any problem installing pylibmc, "its dont find lib memcached :-(", use:
+If you have any problem installing pylibmc, "it doesnt find lib memcached :-(", use:

 Example: